What If... Ultron Won?: Writing

 In the episode's alternate storyline, Ultron successfully transfers his consciousness into Vision's body.
 The merger between Ultron and Vision first appeared at the end of the previous episode.
 This episode begins to tie together elements from all of the previous episodes of the season, while the Watcher "learns a few important lessons about what it means to be a hero" and that the various stories and worlds he witnessed mean more to him than he realized.
 A "major source of tension" within the episodes is whether the Watcher will interfere in events.
 Though the events of the episode can be viewed as standalone, it establishes a story that continues in the season finale.
-It was discussed at the writers room to write the first season's last two episodes as "one giant story" that would eventually bring back most of the heroes from previous episodes.
+It was discussed at the writers' room to write the first season's last two episodes as "one giant story" that would eventually bring back most of the heroes from previous episodes.
 Early on the show's development, before the creative team conceived the episode's story, the idea of having Ultron winning was always present in the team's minds.

-Ultron was chosen as the main villain of the episode and the first season overall due to his popularity among Marvel Comics readers and his lack of potential in the Marvel Cinematic Universe films due to only appearing in Age of Ultron.
+Ultron was chosen as the main villain of the episode and the first season overall due to his popularity among Marvel Comics readers and his lack of potential in the Marvel Cinematic Universe (MCU) films due to only appearing in Age of Ultron.
 Feeling that Ultron didn't have the screentime he deserved and acknowledging that by now the filmmakers have reached the MCU's Phase Four, Bradley and the writers decided to take the opportunity to show what Ultron was really capable now that they were involving the Multiverse and the Infinity Stones in their stories, speculating what would Ultron do with the Infinity Gauntlet.
 Concurrent to Ultron's victory, the concept offered the opportunity to show the human side of the tragedy by focusing Natasha Romanoff / Black Widow and Clint Barton / Hawkeye and their relationship; before the episode's pitching, Andrews always had in mind featuring Hawkeye or Black Widow, at least the former, living in the post-apocalyptic Earth dealing with the loss of his family and friends.
 He felt that the pair's lack of godly powers like those of Thor but their "gritty and hard core" capabilities gave hope to humanity.

 In one of the alternate universes seen during the Watcher's fight with Ultron depicts Steve Rogers / Captain America being sworn as President of the United States.
 Bradley and writer Matthew Chauncey had discussed early on about writing a political episode starring Captain America inspired by Aaron Sorkin's The West Wing, with characters fulfilling similar roles to those of Josh Lyman and C.J.
 Cregg in the show, but the idea was left on the "idea-room floor" due to being an episode with a lot of dialogue and little action.